thomasalvatran/Bluetooth-HC06-serial-communication/README.md

 # Bluetooth HC06 serial communication

+Basically it replaces RS-232(UART) cable by going into the air using Bluetooth.
-C code to commnucate with Android app to turn LED on/off<br>
+C code to commnicate with Android app to turn LED on/off<br>
 Java code using on Android Studio<br>
 C++ code using Qt creator<br>